Polifack/PoS-Tagger/README.md

 # PoS-Tagger

 Part of speech tagging system built in Keras and Python.
+The architecture was inspired by [Part-of-Speech Tagging with Bidirectional Long Short-Term Memory
+Recurrent Neural Network](https://arxiv.org/pdf/1510.06168.pdf).
 This tagger is based on a sequence labeller model consisting on 3 layers:

-1) Input layer: Word tokenization and embedding + Character tokenization and embedding
+1) Input layer: Word tokenization and embedding + Character tokenization and embedding.
-2) Hidden layer: Bi-LSTM
+2) Hidden layer: Bi-LSTM layer.
-3) Inference layer: Dense with softmax (default) activation function
+3) Inference layer: Dense with softmax (default) activation function.

-Tested with the UD_EWT_English treebank but can read any conll-U file as input.

 ## Usage: